tafens/c64doc/datassette/C2Ncounter.md

 ```

 The time ```t``` will be calculated as the number of cycles total passed under the tape head,
-divided by the cycles per seconds of the tape image, which is part of the TAP format.
+divided by the cycles per second of the tape image, which is part of the TAP format.

 **DONE!**